 Perfect for: Anybody looking for a fun day playing outside.
 No prior hiking experience required.

 This day trip is open to all ability levels, whether you are a beginner and or an expert.
 You must be comfortable walking 8+ km in a variety of conditions.
-This tour is recommended for for those 13 and older.
+This tour is recommended for those 8 and older.

 - Activity: Hiking